Biffterr/Macro/README.md

 - **os**: For file path manipulations.
 - **threading**: For running playback in a separate thread to keep the UI responsive.

-## Installation

-To run this application, you need to have Python installed on your machine.
-You can install the required modules using pip:

-pip install pynput pyautogui keyboard customtkinter CTkListbox

 ## Usage
  - Run the Application: Execute the script to launch the application.